Lessons I Have Learned: Participative Learning & Outsider Perspectives

-A WORTHY man, in spite of being torn inside between two opposite forces: good and evil, will choose to bridle his passion, seek for anything that is good, and magnify his positive thoughts so much so that he embodies all that is beautiful and righteous.
-It is a matter of choice and want, not of need and force.
+A WORTHY man, in spite of being torn inside between two opposite forces: good and evil, will choose to bridle his passion, seek anything that is good, and magnify his positive thoughts so much so that he embodies all that is beautiful and righteous.
+It is a matter of choice and wants, not of need and force.
 Such individuals who strive to be worthy personify the following higher processes and methods: altruism, consecration, meekness, attribution, resiliency, and perseverance.

 In a nutshell, a worthy man is not just good but RIGHTEOUS.